Ethan136/Python-C-Struct-Converter/README.md

 - **Unified Parsing Logic**: Both `.H file tab` and `Manual Struct tab` use the same underlying parsing engine (`parse_struct_bytes`) for consistent results and maintainable code.
 - **TDD-Driven Development**: Comprehensive test coverage with 31 automated tests covering GUI operations, parsing logic, display functionality, padding, and bitfield handling.
 - **Real-time Size Display**: Each struct member shows its actual memory size in the editing table, helping users understand memory layout.
+- **Debug Tab**: A dedicated Debug tab is always visible in the tab bar for all users.
+This tab allows inspection of cache, LRU, and auto-refresh status directly from the GUI, with no restrictions or hidden mode.

 ## Bitfield Support